walseb/langchain-hs/README.md

 - **Memory Management**: Implement conversational memory to maintain context across interactions.
 - **Agents and Tools**: Develop agents that can utilize tools to perform complex tasks.
 - **Document Loaders**: Load and process documents from various sources for use in your applications.
+- **Text Splitter**: Components for splitting text into smaller chunks for processing.
+- **Output Parser**: Components for parsing and processing the output of LLMs.
+- **VectorStore and Retriever**: Mechanism for storing and retrieving document embeddings.
+- **Embeddings**: Components for generating vector representations of text.

 ## Current Supported Providers

   - Ollama
+  - OpenAI
+  - Huggingface
   - More to come...

 ## Installation